microsoft/ivy/doc/proving.md

 ==============

-In the normal way of writing proofs, we start from a set of premises, then procede to prove a sequence of facts (or lemmata), ending in a conclusion.
-Each fact must be seen to follow from thge preceding facts by applying a valid schema.
+In the normal way of writing proofs, we start from a set of premises, then proceed to prove a sequence of facts (or lemmata), ending in a conclusion.
+Each fact must be seen to follow from the preceding facts by applying a valid schema.

 For example, consider the following axiom schema: